US-China trade truce seen boosting US stock market

 "I think the market will probably respond quite favorably," Sam Stovall, chief investment strategist for CFRA, said in reference to the temporary trade accord.
 "I do think that a Santa Claus rally is in the making."

-Markets opened the week in Asia with solid gains after the Trump-Xi meeting.
-In early trading Monday the Shanghai Composite index jumped 2.7 percent and the Hang Seng in Hong Kong added 2.8 percent.
-Japan's Nikkei 225 index climbed 1.4 percent.
-The Dow and S&P futures contracts were 1.9 percent and 1.8 percent higher, auguring a strong start on Wall Street.

-After a steep decline in October, stocks steadied in early November.
-The selling picked up again as investors abandoned high-flying technology stocks amid concerns over the U.S.-China trade tussle and slowing global economic growth and bailed on energy stocks as the price of oil plummeted.
+After a steep decline in October, stocks steadied in early November, but the selling picked up again as investors abandoned high-flying technology stocks amid concerns over the U.S.-China trade tussle and slowing global economic growth.
+They also bailed on energy stocks as the price of oil plummeted.

 The market also feared the Federal Reserve's policy of gradual interest rates hikes could end the longest bull market in history by slowing economic growth and depressing company profits.
-But last week Fed Chairman Jerome Powell indicated the central bank might consider a pause in rate hikes next year while it gauges the impact of its credit tightening.
+But last week Fed Chairman Jerome Powell indicated the central bank might consider a pause in rate hikes next year to gauge the impact of its credit tightening.

-Stocks soared last week, with the S&P 500 rising nearly 5 percent for the week.
+Stocks soared, with the S&P 500 rising nearly 5 percent for the week.
 The closely watched index is now up 3.2 for the year and, with the U.S.-China tentative agreement now in hand, some analysts expect it could post a gain for the year in the mid-single digits.

 The euphoria could stretch into early next year.
-But if the 90-day deadline nears without a formal trade pact, Trump could tweet his displeasure and issue threats, creating more market choppiness, analysts say.
+But if the 90-day deadline nears without a formal trade pact, Trump could tweet his displeasure at the Chinese and issue threats, creating more market choppiness, analysts say.

 "You're going to see a ton of volatility," suggested Nate Thooft, a senior portfolio manager at Manulife Asset Management.
 "There's definitely no shortage of uncertainty."